Tuition Rebate Program UPPS No. 03.01.13

 05. RESPONSIBILITIES ASSOCIATED WITH THE REBATE PROGRAM

 05.01 Responsibilities associated with the Rebate Program are as follows:

 b.
-Supervisor of the College Academic Advising Center – provide general information about the Rebate Program and review the student’s Tuition Rebate Application (Attachment I) for academic eligibility and the Tuition Rebate Hardship Justification form (Attachment II), and if designated by the college dean, will certify that the student is eligible or ineligible for the Rebate Program.
-Also, notifies the student of the status of his or her rebate application and their eligibility or ineligibility as defined in Section 02.01 in this policy.
+Supervisor of the College Academic Advising Center – Provide general information about the Rebate Program and review the student’s Tuition Rebate Program Application (Attachment I) for academic eligibility and the Tuition Rebate Program - Hardship Justification form (Attachment II), and if designated by the college dean, certify that the student is eligible or ineligible for the Rebate Program.
+Also, notify the student of the status of his or her rebate application and their academic eligibility or ineligibility, as defined in Section 02.01 in this policy.

 c.
-College Dean or Designated Supervisor of the College Academic Advising Center – certify the student is eligible for the Rebate Program, provide written justification of the hardship with written documentation from medical or military sources to accompany the application, and review appeals filed under this policy.
+College Dean or Designated Supervisor of the College Academic Advising Center – Certify the student is eligible for the Rebate Program and provide written justification of the hardship.

-06.01 Students should utilize the following forms in association with this UPPS:
+06.01 Students should utilize the following forms in association with this policy:

 07. REVIEWERS OF THIS UPPS